CoderChirag/DevOps-Learning/readme.md

 -   It is more resource-friendly than Apache in most cases and can be used as a web server or reverse proxy.

 For more details about nginx and its implementation, go to [nginx branch](https://github.com/CoderChirag/DevOps-Learning/tree/nginx)

+# 9. Dockers and Containers

+For the detailed study about Containers and Dockers, refer to the [docker branch](https://github.com/CoderChirag/DevOps-Learning/tree/docker).